PatrickGreen93/PatrickGreen93.github.io/resume.md

 2018 - 2018

--   Setting up and supervising lab activities, assisting students with questions about task or instruments as needed.
+-   Setting up and supervising lab activities and assisting students with questions about task or instruments as needed.
 -   Giving lectures and leading review sessions on course content.
 -   Grading papers and exams as well as giving feedback to improve future performance.